15 min read read

 How to Use Import Assertions

-To use this, you need to provide a with clause (previously called "assertions") to tell the browser that the file you are importing is specifically a JSON file.
+Requires with clause (previously called "assertions") telling browser file importing specifically represents JSON file.

 // Note the 'with' syntax for JSON modules